-- The access code and network key supplied with the device should be changed during commissioning. - Follow the general rules for generating a secure password when defining and managing the access code or network key. - The user is responsible for the management and careful handling of the access code and network key.
+- The access code and network key supplied with the device should be changed during commissioning for safety reasons. - Follow the general rules for generating a secure password when defining and managing the access code and network key. - The user is responsible for the management and careful handling of the access code and network key. - For information on configuring the access code or on what to do if you lose the password, for example, see "Write protection via access code" → (1) (2) (2